alotth/alotth/README.md

 ## About Me

 I am deeply passionate about the transformative power of technology and excited about the possibilities of a more decentralized, transparent, and efficient future.
-With a background in Mechanical and Software Engineering, I now focus on developing innovative applications.
+With a Mechanical and Software Engineering background, I now focus on developing innovative applications.

 My experience spans both Web2 and Web3.
-In Web2, I’ve worked on complex ATM networks and developed an OTC trading platform at Noxpay.
+In Web2, I’ve worked on large-scale ATM networks and developed an OTC trading platform at Noxpay.
 In Web3, I contributed to the NoxFi project by integrating Next.js with smart contracts and utilizing The Graph for data from Uniswap V3.
 Additionally, I developed an NFT platform on Polygon using LazyMinting before industry standards were established.
+I’ve also contributed to smaller projects, which allowed me to take on diverse roles and refine my skills across the development process.

-Beyond technical work, I have significant entrepreneurial experience, having managed over 70 clients simultaneously.
+Beyond technical work, I have significant entrepreneurial experience, managing over 70 clients simultaneously.
 My event management background has refined my interpersonal skills, while my Yoga practice has strengthened my intrapersonal abilities.
 Recent readings, including *The Infinite Machine* and Vitalik Buterin’s article on Soulbound Tokens, have deepened my understanding of social tokens and their revolutionary potential.

 ## Technologies & Tags